shyamal-anadkat/mood-n-movies/scripts/non-dl/README.md

 ## Sentence Mapping
 * We did tokenization, lemmatization and removed stop words from the plot summary and the input given by the user.
 * We then calculated ratio between number of common words to number of words in input. this ratio is used to filter the best match

+## How to run it!!!!
+* Run the final_non_dl_approach.py file
+* Enter what movie you want to watch.
+For example - " I like to watch a movie where a person teleports to space using a spaceship "
+* Enter your mood from the 6 moods mentioned